jonathan-reisdorf/node-landroid/README.md

 await accessory.partyMode; // true: party mode on, false: party mode off await accessory.fullState; // returns an object with everything at once and the string states are converted to boolean accessory.info; // returns info about the mower

+accessory.powerState = true; // start the mower
+accessory.powerState = false; // stop the mower
+accessory.partyMode = true; // enable party mode
+accessory.partyMode = false; // disable party mode
 ```

+There are also normal methods available for every of those getters/setters, e.g. `getPowerState()` or `setPowerState(value)` which allows to `await` also setting the values.

 ## Roadmap